-- Vodka: Quality is also important here, so try to avoid the cheapest bottle in the store.
+Vodka: Quality is also important here, so try to avoid the cheapest bottle in the store.
 I would recommend Tito’s or Absolut vodka.

-Also, you will need lots of ice per serving (crushed ice is traditional) and garnishes, if you would like.
+Also, you will need lots of ice per serving (crushed ice is traditional) plus garnishes, if you would like.
 I tend to just add my leftover lime wedge into the drink, plus maybe a sprig of mint if I happen to have some on hand.

 Moscow Mule Mugs:

 I’ve gotta say — I have been making Moscow Mules for a decade in normal (glass) cocktail glasses, and the drinks are just as delicious.
-But in stocking our new kitchen here in Barcelona, we decided to spring for a set of cute copper mugs for our Moscow Mules and Horsefeathers.
+But when we were stocking our new kitchen here in Barcelona, we decided to spring for a set of cute copper mugs for our Moscow Mules and Horsefeathers.
 And I will admit — they’ve made us ridiculously happy each time we’ve used them.
 They’re just so fun!
 And even though it’s been proven that the copper doesn’t really keep your drinks any cooler, those chilly handles and frosty mugs make a cold drink even more delightful in the summertime.

 That said, there has been quite a bit of controversy this past year about the safety of 100% copper mugs.
 Some scientists have warned that lime and copper are a dangerous mixture, while others have said that “you’d have to drink from a copper cup every meal of every day for 25 years” to ingest a dangerous amount of copper.
 I opted for nickel-lined Moscow Mule mugs just in case.
 But if you would like to purchase nickel- or stainless-steel-lined Moscow Mule mugs of your own, here are a few specific options that I love:

-- Fill a glass or copper mug with ice.
+Fill a glass or copper mug with ice.
 Crushed ice is traditional, but any kind will do.

-- Add vodka and lime juice.
+Add vodka and lime juice.
 And feel free to toss the remaining squeezed lime into the glass/mug.

-- Add ginger beer.
+Add ginger beer.
 Fill to the top with ginger beer.